vuw-scps/python-physics/docs/phys221/Single_exp.md

 ## Importing the data files

-We also want to load up the data that we have in our CSVs.
+We also want to load up the data that we have in our data file.
+This could be a .txt file, a .csv or a .dat for example.
+In this case we have a .dat file.
+Later we will use a .csv.

 If you remember back to the experiment, the data is pressure as a function of time.

 Now we want to use numpy to import our data, the command we are going to use is called ‘genfromtext’.
 We will import the data into a variable, called rawdata: